 Cat pees behind the sofa

-At some point we noticed that our cat had peed in the corner behind the sofa several times.
-The floor (laminate) was slightly uneven and of course it stank.
+At some point we noticed that Garrus had peed in the corner behind the sofa several times.
+The floor (laminate) was slightly uneven and of course it stank to the high heavens.

-We wiped it all up with a cat urine odor remover* to get the smell out and hopefully stop him from peeing their again.
+We wiped it all up with an odor remover* to get the smell out and hopefully stop him from peeing their again.
 Unfortunately it didn’t take long for him to pee behind the sofa again.

 A trip to the vet and Feliway

-Next we took our cat to the vet.
-It’s important to rule out any health issues when your cat suddenly starts peeing outside the litter box.
+Next we took him to the vet.
+As stated above, it’s important to rule out any health issues when your cat suddenly starts peeing outside the litter box.
 Urinary tract infections can hurt your cat when peeing in the box, so he might pee ouside the litter box to see if it hurts less somewhere else.

 Our vet couldn’t find anything wrong with Garrus, but recommended Feliway in case the peeing was caused by our two cats fighting.
 They do occasionally fight, but they also spend time lying next to each other or grooming each other.